Revolutionary terror: France

+Despite the efforts to subdue the enemies of the Revolution, the situation continued to deteriorate until the Law of 22 Prairial, Year II (June 10, 1794) was enacted intensifying state-violence at home and beginning what is referred to by historians as the "Great Terror."
+1,376 people were killed by July 26, 1794.
+However, the French victory at the Battle of Fleurus (June 1794) had all but secured the Revolution's safety from imminent foreign invasion and gave the Revolutionaries room to breathe and reassess the domestic situation.
+This led to the conservative backlash in late July 1794 (called Thermidor for the month it was according to the Revolutionary Calendar) and the fall of the Jacobin Government with the execution of Robespierre (July 28, 1794).

 Soviet Union

+Red Terror

 Lenin, Trotsky and other leading Bolshevik ideologists promulgated mass terror as a necessary weapon during the dictatorship of proletariat and the resulting class struggle.
-In his book Terrorism and Communism, Trotsky emphasized that "the historical tenacity of the bougeoisie is colossal[.] [...]
+Similarly, in his book Terrorism and Communism (1920), Trotsky emphasized that "the historical tenacity of the bourgeoisie is colossal [...]
 We are forced to tear off this class and chop it away.
 The Red Terror is a weapon used against a class that, despite being doomed to destruction, does not want to perish".
-On the other hand, they opposed to individual terror, which has been used earlier by the People's Will.
-According to Trotsky: "The damaging of machines by workers, for example, is terrorism in this strict sense of the word.
-The killing of an employer, a threat to set fire to a factory or a death threat to its owner, an assassination attempt, with revolver in hand, against a government minister—all these are terrorist acts in the full and authentic sense.
-However, anyone who has an idea of the true nature of international Social Democracy ought to know that it has always opposed this kind of terrorism and does so in the most irreconcilable way".
+Trotsky also argued that the reign of terror began with the White Terror under the White Guard forces and the Bolsheviks responded with the Red Terror.

 Many later Marxists, in particular Karl Kautsky, criticized Bolshevik leaders for terrorism tactics.
 He stated that "among the phenomena for which Bolshevism has been responsible, Terrorism, which begins with the abolition of every form of freedom of the Press, and ends in a system of wholesale execution, is certainly the most striking and the most repellent of all".
 Kautsky argued that that Red Terror represented a variety of terrorism because it was indiscriminate, intended to frighten the civilian population and included taking and executing hostages.
-People were executed simply for who they were, not for their deeds.

-This and similar types of pronouncements by Communist leaders have led many historians to conclude that despotism, violent persecution, repression and intolerance were intrinsic drives in Communist regimes.
+The Red Terror (1917-1920) opposed the forces of the White Armies who wanted to reverse the Russian Revolution.
+It saw the encouraging of peasant seizure of land, the discovery of foreign agents, and the rooting out of old Czarist officials.
+Estimates of the death toll vary widely, but academic estimates range from 50,000 to 140,000.

+Black Terror

+The anarchist Kontrrazvedka, the intelligence section of the Revolutionary Insurgent Army of Ukraine, resorted to methods of terror as seen with the "Black Terror" campaign.
+Nestor Makhno, leader of the Makhnovist movement, listed 80 targets to be liquidated in Alexandrovsk, including Mensheviks, Narodniks and Right Socialist-Revolutionaries.
+The scale of the Black Terror was insignificant compared to the Red or White Terror with only 70 victims of the extrajudicial organs in Yekaterinoslav.